 - noisy machinery

-- other hazards (eg asbestos)
+- other hazards (such as asbestos)

 The EHO inspects your home and makes a decision about what needs to be done to put it right.
-The EHO may then speak to the freeholder informally to request that work is done, or issue a formal order that makes the freeholder carry out the work.
+The EHO may then speak to the freeholder informally to request that work is done or issue a formal order that makes the freeholder carry out the work.